 Neuro-Linguistic Programming (NLP), first emerged in the early 1970’s from the work of John Grinder, a linguistics professor and Richard Bandler, a mathematics and IT research student, at the University of Santa Cruz, California.
 Drawing on the work of Noam Chomsky, Alfred Korzybski, Gregory Bateson, Fritz Pearls, Virginia Satir and Milton Erickson, they identified a practical approach to self exploration through connecting specific and direct links between language (linguistic) – verbal and non verbal – and our internal processing (neurology) and habitual behaviours (programming).

 "...the client is in charge – from initiating to concluding the therapy...

-The process of a Neuro-Linguistic Psychotherapy session, the client is in charge – from initiating to concluding the therapy.
-Each session, and the overall therapeutic direction is determined by the ecological outcomes set by the client.
+Through the process of a Neuro-Linguistic Psychotherapy session, the client is in charge – from initiating to concluding the therapy.
+Each session, and the overall therapeutic direction, is determined by the ecological outcomes set by the client.
 The client may have an overall desired outcome that forms the focus for the therapy, and individual outcomes for each session.
 As these outcomes can shift during the process of therapy, nothing can be assumed until the start of each session.

 Indeed our therapists act like explorers, not knowing how each session is going to emerge.
 Instead we take as our starting point the belief that the client already has the answers and solutions within their own system – and our job is to reveal them and collaboratively put them to use.